Vintageinfo – All About Vintage Lighting

 Designer: To be appraised.

 Other versions: This Philips opal glass pendant lamp exists in several versions.
-It was probably sold with or without metal lampshade.
+It is model NT 60.
+It needs a metal lampshade, but it is lost.

 Koninklijke Philips N.V.